What To Do When You Sell Your House

 When you bought your property, you likely received a mortgage to finance the purchase.
 Your mortgage payment goes towards the principal (the amount owed on your loan), interest, and escrow (for taxes and insurance).

-Assuming you’ve been following your real estate agent’s advice about staging and preparing your home for sale, there should be a good amount of money in escrow when you sell.
+Assuming you’ve been following your real estate agent’s advice about staging and preparing your house for sale, there should be a good amount of money in escrow when you sell.
 When the sellers agree to have the funds held until the sale is completed, the real estate agent representing them holds it.
-If you go through an escrow company, they will take care of transferring the funds to your bank account or providing a check.
+If you go through an escrow company, they will transfer the funds to your bank account or provide you with a check.

-Suppose everything went according to plan, and you completed the sale of your home within a reasonable timeframe.
-If the sale took longer than expected to end or something went wrong (such as a dispute with the buyer), you may need to reach out to the escrow company to find out what happened and whether they can refund your money.
+Suppose everything went according to plan, and you completed the sale of your house within a reasonable timeframe.
+If the sale took longer than expected to end, or something went wrong (such as a dispute with the buyer), you may need to contact the escrow company to find out what happened, and whether they can refund your money.
 In that case, the escrow company should have received notification of the sale and sent you a refund for any funds held in escrow.

-When a homeowner sells their home, they must provide the previous owner(s) of the house with an escrow account.
-That is the amount of money deposited into an account and held by the seller until the buyer has received all sales payments (taxes, fees, and repairs).
-If you follow a short-sale, the outstanding mortgage balance, you might have to forfeit your claim to any excess escrow account refunds.
+When a one purchases a house, their lender must provide the previous owner(s) of the house with an escrow account, which is the amount of money deposited into an account and held by the seller until the buyer has received all sales payments (taxes, fees, and repairs).
+If you follow a short sale, the outstanding mortgage balance, you might have to forfeit your claim to any excess escrow account refunds.

 Prepare all the paperwork.

 Make sure you have all of the necessary paperwork in order; including your deed, mortgage info, and any other important documents related to your property.
 Having everything ready will speed up the process and help avoid potential delays.

 Get professional photographs of your house.